klaudiosinani/singlie/readme.md

 ### Circular Singly Linked List

 Circular singly linked lists can also contain multiple nodes, where again each node has the same `value` and `next` attributes.
-The only difference compared to linear lists, is that the last node always points back to the first node / head of the list, thus the list is said to be circular or circularly linked.
+The only difference compared to linear lists is that the last node always points back to the first node / head of the list, thus the list is said to be circular or circularly linked.
 The following example demonstrates the operations that can be performed on any circular singly linked list.

 ```js
 const {Circular} = require('singlie');